HJ-9

-The HJ-9, HongJian-9 (红箭-9 (Hóng Jiàn-9, Red Arrow-9)), military designation AFT-9, is an advanced, third-generation, man-portable or vehicle-mounted anti-tank missile system deployed by the People's Liberation Army Ground Force.
+The HJ-9, HongJian-9 (红箭-9 (Hóng Jiàn-9, Red Arrow-9)), military designation AFT-9, is an advanced, third-generation, man-portable or vehicle-mounted anti-tank guided missile system deployed by the People's Liberation Army Ground Force.

 History and development

-The development of HJ-9 commenced in the early 1980s, with the development finished in the late 1990s.
-The weapon was officially unveiled to the public on a military parade in 1999.
+HJ-9 development began in the early 1980s, and finished in the late 1990s.
+It was unveiled to the public officially in a military parade in 1999.

 The missile was developed by China North Industries Corporation (Norinco), and one of the chief designers was Yang Chunming (杨春铭).
-It is externally similar in appearance to the Israeli MAPATS (man-portable anti-tank system) and South African ZT3 Ingwe anti-tank missile, however, no evidence is found between their potential technological link.
+It is externally similar in appearance to the Israeli Man Portable Anti-Tank System (MAPATS) and South African ZT3 Ingwe anti-tank missile, however, no evidence was found of any technological link.

 Design

 The HJ-9 has a maximum range of 5.5 km, and a minimum range of 100 m, guided by semi-automatic command to line of sight laser beam riding.
-Claimed armor penetration is 1,200mm, which is greater than the HJ-8.
-The missile may be fitted with high-explosive or thermal effect warheads against non-armored point targets, bunkers, and fortifications.
-Like the HJ-8, the HJ-9 utilizes a disposable container/launching tube, but the one for HJ-9 is heavier, weighing 37 kg due to HJ-9's large diameter of 152 mm.
-The missile is compatible with various thermal imaging sights and can be mounted on the AFT-9 Missile Carrier.
+Claimed penetration of rolled homogeneous armour (RHAe) is 120 cm, which is greater than the HJ-8.
+The missile can mount various warheads including a tandem-charge high-explosive anti-tank (HEAT) shaped charge, high explosive (HE), or thermal, for use against non-armored point targets, bunkers, and fortifications.
+Like the HJ-8, the HJ-9 uses a disposable container and launching tube, but the one for HJ-9 is heavier, weighing 37 kg due to HJ-9's large diameter of 152 mm.
+The missile is compatible with various thermal imaging sights and can be mounted on an AFT-9 Missile Carrier.

 In 2005, Norinco revealed HJ-9A in various public events.
 The HJ-9A was in service with the Chinese armed forces as of 2005.
 Unlike HJ-9, the newer system used semi-active millimeter wave radar guidance.
 The HJ-9A launcher was mostly observed being mounted on a tripod with an integrated radar system and was demonstrated by Norinco on a NJ2046 utility vehicle.
 The HJ-9A can also be mounted on trucks, armored personnel carriers, and other light utility vehicles.

 Norinco also revealed a further-developed version of the HJ-9A with laser guidance, designated HJ-9B.